russdoestech/cka_prep/2.40-multi_stage_docker_build/README.md

 ![alt text](./images/image-2.png)

-The from the PowerShell command line, I signed into docker, tagged the app with the 'latest' tag, and pushed it to my 'russryness/todoapp' repository.
+Then, from the PowerShell command line, I signed into docker, tagged the local container with the name of my remote repository, and pushed it to my 'russryness/todoapp' repository.

 ![alt text](./images/image-3.png)

-I then ran the container on my localsytem by issueing the 'docker run' command to redirect the localhost port 3000 to port 80
+I ran the container on my localsystem by issueing the 'docker run' command to redirect the localhost port 3000 to port 80

 ![alt text](./images/image-4.png)